 So what do I offer?

 Inflation: At this point, the most vulgar liberal excuses and Marxist readings of the election converge.
-All incumbents in the world lost their voting share in 2024.
+Every incumbent in the world lost voting share in 2024.
 The widely shared graph from the Financial Times is as follows.

-In short, it might not have had anything to do.
-This is not inflation based on traditional push-pull, Keynesian-neoliberal policies, but rather an inflation that is closer to the acts of God as we see it: the Covid and the crew supply shock reverberating globally.
+In short, it might not have had to do anything.
+This is not inflation based on traditional push-pull, Keynesian-neoliberal policies, but rather an inflation that is closer to the acts of God as we see: the crew supply shock reverberating globally from COVID.
 I am not here to discuss whether Harris could be further from Biden or whether there were policy prescriptions.
-Existing socialist states point to a significant contraction.
+Existing socialist states point to significant contradictions.
 At one time, China, but they are in economic contraction and seem to be at the beginning of a deflationary spiral, which is the opposite problem (I note here that I am not a scholar of China).

-With this in mind, I asked most people who voted for the economy.
+With this in mind, I asked most of the people who voted for the economy.
 Almost every hand went up across all mini voting demographics.
-So I asked what the economy meant to them in that case.
+If so, I asked what the economy meant to them.

 Everyone, everyone said inflation.
-I asked if they and their families (20 or 21, mostly recall) were suffering from inflation.
+I asked if they and their families (20 or 21, mostly recalls) were suffering from inflation.
 Everyone but one said yes.

 No one trusts the mainstream media, is cautious about all texts, but they love podcasts.
 I asked them if they would be willing to participate in a podcast that shakes up the election.
 Everyone said yes.
 I asked what it was about podcasts, and I got interesting answers.

 The first is that none of them trust news media regardless of who they voted for.
 This is now set.
-Wrap it up with the New York Times, Washington Post, and the rest.
-It is certainly tempting with Trump, but it will not save you, and I am not sure if you can lean back on the trust of libertarians.
-Because if my students represent anything, it’s that you have worked hard to lose them all.
+Pack it up with the New York Times, Washington Post, and the rest.
+It is certainly tempting with Trump, but it will not save you, and you are not sure if you can lean back on the trust of libertarians.
+Because if my students represent in any way, you have worked hard to lose them all.

 The second is that they really like podcasts.
 They all listen to podcasts because they are endlessly busy.
 Reading requires time and attention.
 Or at least they think so.
-And when we discussed the appeal of podcasts, the performance of authenticity and truthfulness seemed far more important than the actual.
-Joe Rogan may be a huge fool, but he is curious, interested, and engaged.
-And here’s the problem.
+And when we discussed the appeal of podcasts, the performance of authenticity and truth seemed much more important than the actual.
+Joe Rogan may be a huge fool, but he is curious, engaged, and interested.
+And here is the problem.
 He may actually be that way.

-In a past life, I wrote about pro wrestling for a meager living.
-I defended Trump as a pro wrestling character.
+In a past life, I wrote about pro wrestling for a living.
+I defended Trump as a pro wrestling writer.
 But that is also true.
 The feeling of reality is better than the reality of reality.
-Or at least that is a version of the truth.
-It feels true to me, and that matters.
+Or at least it is a version of the truth.
+It feels true to me, and that is what matters.
 I like that truth.

-The point here is that Rogan is a version of curiosity, but he is actually more curious than himself.
-And that matters to people.
-Kayfabe is blowing off some of itself.
-You are the main subject of what you perform, and you are compensated for it.
+The point here is that Rogan is a version of curiosity but is actually more curious than himself.
+And that is what matters to people.
+Kayfabe is blowing off some of its own.
+You are the main subject of what you do, and you are compensated for it.
 The real that melts under exaggerated people has exaggerated you, but it does not matter because the only real that existed was you performing.
 Ric Flair said this explicitly.
 Richard Fliehr has not been around for decades.

 I am revisiting Jamesonian and “postmodernism.”
-In fact, I do not know what to say about this that he did not.
-My rough thought is that part of what makes half the population recoil from Trump is that the other half believes what he says.
+In fact, I do not know what I can say about this that he did not.
+My rough thought is that part of what makes half the population repel from Trump is that the other half makes them believe what he says.
 He is the media.
 He gets it at an animal level.
 Okay, I am not saying that.
 But the discomfort and I am setting aside his monstrous policy platform for a moment.
 We see him and see ourselves.
 We see the swirling and schizophrenic fool of Jameson’s Sense.
 I cannot emphasize this enough: we made him through positive and passive decisions over decades.
 It can and should make us uncomfortable.

 In contrast, texts are fixed and strangely suspect because of their fixity.
 Texts can be edited.
 They can change.
-They appear “fixed.”
+They look “fixed.”
 But the recording of words?
 One shot.
 Setting aside that it has been edited, most of us do not reflect on it.
 And that is what I wondered.
 What if 21% of adults cannot read, 54% cannot read above a sixth-grade level, and 44% do not read a single book a year?
-(I differ from many colleagues in that I do not think internet communities replace “real” communities.
-I am sure the internet can ruin focus.
+(I differ from many colleagues in that I do not think the internet community replaces “real” communities.
+I am sure the internet can ruin concentration.
 And otherwise, the statistics have good memories and long times in internet observation)?
 What do we do if postmodern humans cannot handle the (potential, imaginative) fixity of texts?
 There is no performance, but there is no nonsense, and it does not pop out.
-They burn your mind when an old CRT monitor stays too long, just like burning an old CRT monitor.
+They burn your mind when an old CRT monitor stays too long, just like when you burn an old CRT monitor.

 Trump is functionally illiterate.
-I read that somewhere.
+I read it somewhere.
 There may be a symbolic connection.

-The politics of celebrity are counterintuitive, dead .
+Celebrity politics are counterintuitive, dead .
 Did Taylor Swift’s endorsement, perhaps the crown jewel of Harris’s shiny celebrity endorsements, move them?
-I received two answers.
-One was echoing Smith, and one was unexpected.
+I got two answers.
+One is echo Smith, and one is unexpected.

 Across voting patterns, most people were insulted by the endless wave of celebrity endorsements.
 In tough times (and excluding the meaningless debate about whether the economy is “really” good, I am interested in emotion here), billionaires and millionaire celebrities seemed to be rubbing their noses.
 There is a desire for stress and repetition among Harris voters.